felixbroch/GAN_project/dataset/DATASET_INFO.md

 - **Binary files** don't benefit from version control
 - **Reproducibility** is achieved through download instructions and preprocessing code
 - **Best practice** for machine learning projects

-**Note**: The directory structure and documentation files are tracked in Git, but the actual image files (.jpg, .png) and model files (.pth, .pkl) are excluded.

-### Alternative: Git LFS

-For projects requiring dataset version control, consider using Git Large File Storage (LFS) for large binary files.